 Mindfulness-Based Cognitive Therapy (MBCT)

-MBCT is a form of therapy that combines key components of mindfulness-based therapy (MBT) with cognitive-behavioral therapy (CBT).
-The result is a therapy type that focuses on combining mindfulness with cognitive processes.
-In other words, being more aware of what you're thinking and purposefully changing your thoughts by choosing new behaviors or responses.
+MBCT is a form of therapy combining critical components of mindfulness-based therapy (MBT) and cognitive-behavioral therapy (CBT).
+The result is a therapy type that combines mindfulness with cognitive processes—in other words, being more aware of what you're thinking and purposefully changing your thoughts by choosing new behaviors or responses.

 People experiencing relationship OCD now have a wide variety of options to get therapy.
-ROCD clients can attend sessions with traditional in-office therapists or online therapists to get advice, support, and resources for medication management.
-Whatever treatment avenue they choose, ROCD clients must comply with all the components of their treatment plan to manage or combat the symptoms of ROCD successfully.
-Ongoing therapy sessions with licensed professionals are likely to be a regular part of their lives now.
+ROCD clients can attend sessions with traditional in-office or online therapists to get advice, support, and resources for medication management.
+Whatever treatment avenue they choose, ROCD clients must comply with all the components of their treatment plan to successfully manage or combat the symptoms of ROCD.

-Getting started with online therapy is as easy as completing a simple email registration process and an online questionnaire that will help your therapist assess your symptoms and determine your treatment plan.
+Getting started with online therapy is as easy as completing a simple email registration process and an online questionnaire to help your therapist assess your symptoms and determine your treatment plan.
 Your treatment plan will include your therapist's recommendations for the number of therapy sessions you're scheduled to attend online, medication management resources, and other related local resources and referrals.

 If you're serious about managing your symptoms of ROCD, you suspect that you have ROCD, or you already have a ROCD diagnosis, reach out to one of the relationship specialists at Regain who can get you matched with the best therapist to help you cope with ROCD successfully.